 ‘Tis the season of giving back—here are some ways you can help make a difference in your community this holiday season!

 Organize a contactless food drive

-To arrange a local food drive, there is no need for a crowded event.
+To arrange a local food drive is simple.
 All that’s required is a vehicle and a community that cares.
 Start by distributing flyers in your area, asking neighbours to leave non-perishable food items on their front step at a specific date and time.
 Then, simply drive around, collect the items, and deliver the haul to your local food bank.
 The generosity of your neighbours might surprise you!

-With the pandemic ruling out in-person volunteering, plenty of charities are offering virtual opportunities for folks to volunteer.
 Research possible organization and offer to give your time and skills to help.
-Possible opportunities could include manning a crisis phone line, giving translation services, or providing professional expertise.
+Possible opportunities could include manning a crisis phone line, food drive, giving translation services, or providing professional expertise.

 Spread the word

 Use your voice for good!
 Leverage your social media accounts to share information about local causes and small businesses that people can support over the holiday season.

 As the holidays approach, check in with neighbours, friends, and family members who are elderly.
 You may be able to provide much needed help delivering groceries and supplies or running errands.

 Blood donations are always important, but hospitals need them now more than ever.
 If you’ve never given blood before, there is no better time to give it a try.
 It’s easier than you might think, and your gift could save lives.